jdereg/json-io/README.md

 See https://github.com/jdereg/json-command-servlet for a light-weight servlet that processes Ajax / XHR calls.

 Featured on http://json.org.
+ * 2.5.1
+  * Fixed a bug (introduced in 2.5.0) in the processing of a Map that has a Collection as a key.
  * 2.5.0
   * New 'Pretty-Print' option available.
 If the 'args' Map passed to JsonWriter.objectToJson(o, args) contains the key JsonWriter.PRETTY_PRINT and the value 'true' (boolean or String), the JsonWriter output will be formatted in a nice human readable format.
   * Convert a JSON String to Pretty-Print format using JsonWriter.formatJson(String json).
 A String will be returned with the JSON formatted in a nice, human readable format.